Wasdesign-LLC/support/pencilplanner.md

 #### How do I get my Apple/Google/Outlook Calendar to load into the app?

 Fantastic question, it's like you can see the future!
-We are working on this feature as we speak, and hope to have it in a version during Q1 2020.
+We are working on this feature *now*, and hope to have it in a version soon during Q1 2020.

 #### Why can't I see what I wrote in the Month view while on the week view?